 Charity and volunteering: Giving wisely and doing good

 Want to give to the charities that spend most of what they take in on the charity program itself, not on fundraising?
 Me, too.
 I've linked here to sites that provide the most help figuring out which programs are worth supporting.
 Other things you can donate: food, blood, organs (kidney, etc.), computers, vehicles, and surplus items (things you don't want or need, hope someone else can use, that might help or save a life).
 And time.
-Many combine decluttering with philanthropy, and earn a tax deduction.
+Many combine decluttering with charity, and earn a tax deduction.

 Worst practices in charity world